alistairjcbrown/check-type/README.md

 ### RequireJS

 The module supports the AMD format and uses `define` if available.
-Therefore it can be used as a RequireJS module ([See Browser example](lib/examples/requirejs/browser), [See NodeJS example](lib/examples/requirejs/nodejs)).
+Therefore it can be used as a RequireJS module ([See Browser example](lib/examples/requirejs/browser), [See Node.js example](lib/examples/requirejs/nodejs)).

 ```js
 define([ "check-type" ], function(check) {